-- Val Halla Golf Club – This 18-hole professional course has been recognized as the “Best Municipal Course” in Maine by Golf Digest and the “Best Value in Maine” by the New England Golf Guide.
+- Val Halla Golf & Recreation Center – This 18-hole professional course has been recognized as the “Best Municipal Course” in Maine by Golf Digest and the “Best Value in Maine” by the New England Golf Guide.
 It houses the home of the Maine State Golf Association as well as a full-service restaurant, Rachel’s on the Green.
 The tennis courts are free of charge and open to the public.

 - Aging in Place Cumberland – In 2014, community members, working with the Cumberland Town Council, formed the Aging in Place Committee to survey town residents regarding their goals and needs as they approached retirement and beyond.
 In 2016, the town joined the Global Network for Age-Friendly Cities and Communities, designated by the World Health Organization.
 Aging in Place Cumberland has developed into a thriving, vibrant organization.
 Through an energetic corps of volunteers and many partners, they provide a host of valuable services, programs and resources.

 Portland – Maine’s most dynamic city, only 20 minutes away, is home to first-class dining, art galleries, sports teams, the Portland Symphony, three colleges, two hospitals, ferry and cruise ship terminals and the Portland International Jetport.

 - Casco Bay offers boating adventures of all kinds.
 Recommended: Peak’s Island Ferry rides!